cceh/ntg/docs/_sources/database.rst.txt

    is one.

-.. _tt:
+.. _tts:

 Transaction-Time State Tables
 -----------------------------

 A transaction-time state table keeps track of the table's contents as it changes over time.
-[SNODGRASS2000]_ This is the basis for our undo-functionality in the graphical stemma editors.
+This is the basis for our undo-functionality in the graphical stemma editors.

+Our TTS tables are temporally partitioned (See [SNODGRASS2000]_ Section 9.4).
+We have one table that holds the current rows and another table that holds the rows that were valid at some time in the past.

-To hide the details of the TTS table, we use a view that returns the current state of the table, and a trigger that updates the underlying table when the view gets updated.
+We have triggers in place that hide the details of TTS table maintenance: operations on the current table automagically update the past table also.

 Tables